bcosca/fatfree/readme.md

 ## Support and Licensing

 Technical support is available at the official discussion forum: [`https://groups.google.com/forum/#!forum/f3-framework`](https://groups.google.com/forum/#!forum/f3-framework).
 If you need live support, you can talk to the development team and other members of the F3 community via IRC.
 We're on the FreeNode `#fatfree` channel (`chat.freenode.net`).
 Visit [`http://webchat.freenode.net/`](http://webchat.freenode.net/) to join the conversation.
-You can also download the Firefox Chatzilla add-on if you don't have an IRC client so you can participate in the live chat.
+You can also download the [Firefox Chatzilla](https://addons.mozilla.org/en-US/firefox/addon/chatzilla/) add-on or [Pidgin](http://www.pidgin.im/) if you don't have an IRC client so you can participate in the live chat.

 ### Nightly Builds